aksommerville/egg2/README.md

 - [ ] eggsamples: Bring back "Hard Boiled" from a couple Eggs ago.
 Nice game, and now that we have mouse support, we can do it for real.
 - - egg-202408 is so different from v2, I think a full rewrite would be easier.
 It's not complicated.
 The irreplaceable bit is the graphics.
 - [ ] Enormous effort, but how do you feel about migrating or rewriting old non-Egg games?
 Could make provisioning new kiosks a lot smoother.
-- - [ ] Upsy-Downsy -- least difficult and most beneficial of these.
+- - [x] Upsy-Downsy -- least difficult and most beneficial of these.
 We could then retire `pebble`
+- - - ...surprisingly easy to convert.
+- - For the rest of these, it's kind of hard to picture a lift-n-shift like Upsy-Downsy and the Egg1s.
+I think they'd all be full rewrites.
 - - [ ] Tag Team Adventure Quest
 - - [ ] Campaign Trail of the Mummy
 - - [ ] Plunder Squad